alex-sumy-ua/jv-be-record-manager-api/README.md

 Description: A build automation tool used primarily for Java projects.
 It handles project dependencies, builds, and documentation.

 Usage: Manages project dependencies and builds the application.

+### 9. Caching with Caffeine

+Description: Caffeine is a high-performance Java caching library that provides various caching strategies, such as time-based expiration and cache invalidation.

+Usage: Implemented caching to improve API response times for frequently requested data.
+Cache invalidation ensures that outdated data is removed when an album or artist is updated or deleted.

+Configuration example:

+spring.cache.caffeine.spec=expireAfterAccess=20s

+This configures a cache that evicts entries after 20 seconds of inactivity.

+### 10. Containerisation with Docker

+Description: Docker is a platform for developing, shipping, and running applications inside lightweight containers.

+Usage: The application is containerized using Docker to ensure consistency across environments.
+It allows the backend API to run in isolated environments and simplifies deployment to any cloud platform.

+To build and run the Docker container:

+docker build -t albumdb-api:1.0 .
+docker run -p 8082:8082 albumdb-api:1.0

+### 11. AWS Deployment

+Description: Amazon Web Services (AWS) provides a cloud computing platform with various services like EC2, RDS, and S3 for hosting and scaling applications.

+Usage: The Record Manager API is deployed on AWS, making it accessible from anywhere.
+PostgreSQL is hosted using AWS RDS for reliable database services.

+#### Steps to deploy:

+Create an EC2 instance.
+Install Docker and pull the Docker image.
+Expose port 8082 to allow traffic to the application.
+Use AWS RDS for the PostgreSQL database to handle persistence.

+Endpoint to get all albums: http://localhost:8082/api/v1/albums

+The same endpoint after deployment: NorthcodersRecordShop-env.eba-ncyb4yiy.eu-west-2.elasticbeanstalk.com/api/v1/albums

+### 12. Swagger Documentation

+Description: Swagger is an open-source tool for building and documenting RESTful APIs.
+It provides an interactive interface for users to explore API endpoints.

+Usage: Swagger is used to document all API endpoints in a structured manner, making it easier for developers and users to test and understand the API functionality.

+Endpoint with Swagger Documentation: NorthcodersRecordShop-env-1.eba-ncyb4yiy.eu-west-2.elasticbeanstalk.com/api/v1/albums

+The Swagger Documentation is also available in yaml format: NorthcodersRecordShop-env-1.eba-ncyb4yiy.eu-west-2.elasticbeanstalk.com/v3/api-docs.yaml

 #### These technologies work together to provide a robust platform for managing albums and artists, allowing for easy database interactions, JSON processing, and RESTful communication.